Evidence on: Premature Rupture of Membranes

 - Abnormal feeding at 48 hours

 Fewer babies in the oxytocin induction group (7.5%) had to take antibiotics compared to the waiting for labor group (13.7%), even though there was no difference in infections.
-This may be because mothers in the waiting group were more likely to have chorio, and it is quite common for babies to receive antibiotics if their mother experienced chorio.
+This may be because those in the waiting group were more likely to have chorioamnionitis, and it is quite common for babies to receive antibiotics if their birth parent experienced chorioamnionitis.

 Babies in the oxytocin induction group were also less likely to have a >24 hour stay in the NICU (6.6%) compared to the expectant management oxytocin group (11.6%).

-Likewise, fewer women in the induction with prostaglandin group said there was “nothing they liked about their treatment” (5.1% compared to 11.7%) compared to women in the expectant management prostaglandin group.
+Likewise, fewer participants in the induction with prostaglandin group said there was “nothing they liked about their treatment” (5.1% vs. 11.7%) compared to those in the expectant management prostaglandin group.

 In other words, rates of satisfaction were high in both groups, but higher in the induction groups.

-If women choose to wait for labor to start on its own, is there any evidence that it is safe to wait at home?
+If someone chooses to wait for labor to start on its own, is there any evidence that it is safe to wait at home?

-Out of the entire study, 653 women decided to go home, and 1,017 decided to stay in the hospital.
-It’s important to remember that before the women went home, they were evaluated, had a non-stress test, and roughly a third had vaginal exams, which likely increased their risk for infection.
+Out of the entire Term PROM study, 653 participants decided to go home, and 1,017 decided to stay in the hospital.
+Before anybody went home, they were evaluated, had a non-stress test, and roughly a third had a baseline vaginal exam, which could increase their risk of infection.

-The researchers found that there was an increase in some risks among women who waited for labor to start at home.
+The researchers found that there was an increase in some risks among people who waited for labor to start at home.

-Compared to women who stayed in the hospital, women who waited at home were:
+Compared to those who stayed in the hospital, people who waited at home were: